pivotal-cf/docs-pks/interruptions.hbs.md

 ## <a id='vm-fail'></a>VM Failure

-An Tanzu Kubernetes Grid Integrated Edition VM fails and goes offline due to either a virtualization problem or a host hardware problem.
+An {{  vars.product }} VM fails and goes offline due to either a virtualization problem or a host hardware problem.

 ### Impact